After 11 years in jail for murder, Kennedy cousin freed on bail

 Judge Gary White set Skakel's bail at $1.2 million and told him not to leave the state of Connecticut and to wear a GPS tracking device while out on bail.
 Applause broke out in the packed courtroom as White made his ruling.

-Skakel, 53, was convicted in 2002 of murdering neighbour Martha Moxley, when they were both 15.
+Skakel in 2002 was convicted of murdering neighbour Martha Moxley, when both were 15.
 Another judge last month ordered a new trial in the case, finding that Skakel's lawyer had been ineffective.

 Skakel's new attorney, Hubert Santos, argued in court that his client did not represent a flight risk.